 STUDENT SERVICE School and Community Service 11 A Grade 11 or 12 student who has demonstrated an expertise in a particular field may serve as a student assistant to the teacher in a specialty area for a full block.
-Gladstone seniors have assisted with tutoring in the skills centre, helped in the special education classes, and assisted in automotive, drama, and music.
-To be accepted in this course, a student must receive permission from the Principal and the subject teacher.
-A credit for School and Community Service 11 may be awarded in June, after the teacher and the Principal evaluate attendance and quality of service.
+To be accepted in this course, a student must receive permission from the subject teacher.
+A credit for School and Community Service 11 may be awarded in June, after the teacher evaluates the attendance and quality of service.
 Peer Tutoring Grade 11 & 12:

 This course is open to students in grades 11 or 12 who have a good academic record and receive a recommendation from a teacher and/or counsellor.
 There is an application and selection process.
 Students in this course will learn basic educational theory, psychology, and tutoring techniques.
 Throughout the school year, peer tutors will be required to attend one after-school instructional class per month, provide tutoring support in a variety of settings ontimetable or off-timetable, in the after-school tutorial program.
 Students will be required to do reflection journals, summarize and reflect on current literature and participate in self-evaluation activities.
-For more information, please see a teacher in the Learning Centre.
+For more information, please see your counsellor or a teacher in the Learning Centre.
 Athletic Leadership 10/11/12 Gr 10: (YHRA-0A) /Gr 11: (YHRA-1A) / Gr 12: (YHRA-2A) Athletic Leadership 10/11/12 is for highly motivated students who wish to enhance their leadership skills while working with the Gladstone Athletic Program.
 Students will be a part of a Student Athletic Department that will work closely with the Athletic Director, as well as coaches and athletes to enhance the athletic opportunities for Gladstone students.
 Athletic Leadership Students will be involved in: - Activities which support teams by working closely with coaches, managers and or sponsor teachers - Programs to promote students athlete recognition - Programs for sport officiating at Gladstone and our feeder schools - Scorekeeping and the coordination of scorekeeper scheduling - Athletics website development and upkeep - Maintenance of trophy cases - Promotion of school athletic events.

 With only one section of the course being offered each school year, students may be required to apply for entry into the course.
 Successful applicants would be expected to be periodically available for athletic events which occur outside the regular school day.
 Students may be recommended by their previous teacher.

-Sr. Leadership 11/12

-Grade 11: (YHRA-1A) / Grade 12: (YHRA-2A)

-This off timetable course is an expectation of elected Student Council members and is open to other students interested in acting as Student Council members at Large.
-Through the study and practice of leadership, students will learn to lead effectively and become meaningfully involved in their school community.
-Students will be expected to have a strong sense of commitment to Glad-stone and to this group and be able to work both independently and with a team.

-(YCPM-1D)

 (YIPS-2B)